devoncarew/simple_lint_rules/wiki/Gerrit-Submit-Requirements.md

+# Gerrit Submit Requirements

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 In addition to requiring reviews from OWNERS our Gerrit instance applies a number of additional requirements to specific CLs.

 # Commit-Message-Has-TEST